TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.144.md

 ---

-Thy testimonies are righteous for ever: Give me understanding, and I shall live.
+Your testimonies are righteous forever.
+Give me understanding, that I may live.
+KUF